California’s 2026 Climate Reporting: What You Need To Know

 - Financial markets and economic health

-Covered entities shall prepare the climate-related financial risk report and publish a copy on its own website on or before 1 January 2026 and biennially thereafter.
+According to the Act, covered entities shall prepare the climate-related financial risk report and publish a copy on its own website on or before January 1, 2026 and biennially thereafter.

 Under SB 261, the following information needs to be reported in the form of a climate-related financial risk report biennially: